“Am I the Problem?” 7 Signs Of A Toxic Person

 If you’re here, you’re undoubtedly juggling some lingering problems in your relationship, family, or circle of friends, and you’re wondering the difficult question: Am I the problem?
 It’s a bold thing even to ponder that question, and we appreciate you for taking the risk.
 How do you tell whether you’re the toxic partner in your relationships?

 What will happen if might be the problem and you turn out to be the toxic one?
 We’re covered for it.
-See our list of warning indicators that you may possess toxicity and unhealthy tendencies below, along with advice on changing your behaviour for the long-term health of your interpersonal relationships.
+See our list of warning indicators that you may possess toxicity and unhealthy tendencies below, along with advice on changing your behavior for the long-term health of your interpersonal relationships.

 What are the reasons behind thinking, “Am I the problem?”